denisecase/datafun-central/content/tools/docker/installation/mac-linux/index.md

 2. Follow the provided instructions to install Docker Engine on your system.

-3. Verify the installation:
+3. Verify the installation.

    - Open a Terminal window.
-   - Run the following command to check the Docker version:
+   - Run the following command to check the Docker version.

     `docker --version`

-4. Run a test container to ensure that Docker is working correctly:
+4. Run a test container to ensure that Docker is working correctly.

     `docker run hello-world`

 ### Save Resources

+Docker takes a lot of resources.
-To stop Docker when you are not using it:
+You may want to stop Docker when you are not using it.

 #### For Mac